-Way back in 2014, if I had asked a nonprofit “How are you funded?”, here is a rough breakdown of the various sources I could expect:
+Let’s take a look at some statistics.
+Way back in 2014, if I were to ask a nonprofit – “How are you funded?,” here is a rough breakdown of the various sources I could expect:

-But what has remained consistent over the past five years is that contribution from Government grants and private donations still form a substantial source of revenue.
+But what has remained consistent over the past five years is that contributions from Government grants and private donations still form a substantial source of revenue.

 Funding from foundations makes up 17% of total revenue.
 And that is what I want you to focus on.

 Despite being notoriously hard to win, nonprofits still resort to grants as an essential source of income.
 That is because it provides a crucial means of diversifying revenue.
-Also, having a dedicated source of income from gifts has its advantages.
+Also, having a dedicated source of income from gifts is important for an organization’s sustainability.